Lynda Lyon Block: Death row

 Block, Alabama Institutional Serial #Z575, entered death row on December 21, 1994.
 While on death row, she was held at the Julia Tutwiler Prison for Women in Wetumpka, Alabama.

 Execution

 Block was executed on May 10, 2002.
 Her execution occurred at the Holman Correctional Facility near Atmore, Alabama.

 Before the execution, three friends visited Block for several hours.
 Block also saw a spiritual adviser.
 She had not requested a last meal, nor did she make a final statement.
 At approximately 12:00 midnight, she was placed in the electric chair and at 12:01 a.m., the current was turned on.
 At 12:10 a.m., she was pronounced dead.
-She was the last person to be electrocuted in Alabama and the first woman executed in the state since Rhonda Belle Martin in 1957.
+She was the first woman executed in the state since Rhonda Belle Martin in 1957, the last woman in the United States to be executed by a method other than lethal injection, and the last person in the United States to be executed by electric chair without the choice of an alternative method.

 Sibley filed a hand-written petition asking the Alabama Supreme Court to block his execution, claiming that Block had fired the shot that killed Motley.
 He was executed on August 4, 2005, by lethal injection.